- Our Doctors

 - Contact Us

-Do you experience difficulty chewing, pain, or a "popping" sensation in your jaw when you open your mouth?
+A dentist may ask if you experience difficulty chewing, pain, or a "popping" sensation in your jaw when you open your mouth?
 You may be suffering from TMJ disorder, a condition caused by inflammation of the tissue around the area where your lower jawbone joins your skull.
 There are many possible causes for TMJ disorder, including whiplash, stress, arthritis, and clenching teeth.

 TMJ disorder is diagnosed with X-rays and an examination of your jaw motion and flexibility.
 We will also look into your dental and health history to identify any risk factors.